Does the Bible teach there is a Second Chance to be saved by Jesus?

 For You have delivered my soul from death.
 Have You not kept my feet from falling, That I may walk before God In the light of the living?
 (Ps.
 56:13 NKJ)

-“For you have delivered my soul from the death that the sinful die, indeed, my feet from stumbling through sin, so that I will walk before the LORD in the Garden of Eden to behold the light of the righteous. ” (Ps.
-56:14 Psalms Targum)
+“For You have delivered my soul from the death that the sinful die, indeed, my feet from stumbling through sin, so that I will walk before the LORD in the Garden of Eden to behold the light of the righteous.”
+(Ps.
+56:14 Targum)

 [#I]